Boscop/web-view/examples/README.md

 ## todo-yew

 Based of the code of the actix example (see above) this bundles/serves the yew [todo example](https://github.com/yewstack/yew/tree/master/examples/todomvc) app.
-That makes it the most `rust`y example of them all and still only has a ~4mb binary size (90% of which is actix actually).
+That makes it the most `rust`y example and still only has a ~4mb binary size (90% of which is actix actually, see this example repo using hyper to reduce it to 2mb: https://github.com/Extrawurst/rust-webview-todomvc-yew).

+Find the build instructions for the todomvc wasm source in `example/todo-yew/Makefile`.

 ## todo-elm